 Almost all of the Oxbridge students who have experience tutoring international students nevertheless care deeply about extending access to Britain’s most prestigious universities.
 The vast majority of Oxbridge students are keenly aware that they are the beneficiaries of an unfair system and are willing to support causes which seek to rectify the situation.
 That is why so many volunteer to take part in access and outreach campaigns throughout their time at university.

 That being said, how much more could be achieved if those same students gave up an hour per week to deliver video tutorials to state school students instead?
 This is the idea at the foundation of Access Oxbridge.
 Access Oxbridge seeks to harness the power of the growing online education industry to deliver a service which rectifies rather than perpetuates social inequalities.
 We connect state school students with Oxbridge mentors who deliver live video tutorials ranging from personal statement advice, admissions test guidance, and Oxbridge-style tutorials.
 All students who attend non-fee paying schools and come from disadvantaged socio-economic backgrounds or areas with low university take-up automatically qualify.

 Access Oxbridge is a sanguine example of how technological change can be employed for socially beneficial purposes.
-We cannot afford to sit idly by and bathe in righteous condemnation whilst talented students are let down by an unfair system: the only way to address structural inequalities is to tackle them at their root.
+We cannot afford to sit idly by whilst talented students are let down by an unfair system: the only way to address structural inequalities is to tackle them at their root.
 By developing an innovative system which provides state school students with the information, guidance and confidence required to succeed, I hope to have contributed at least somewhat to making meritocracy not merely a noble ideal but, indeed, a reality.